fumofumiz/tccm-homeworks2025/project2b/README.md

 ## FURTHER INFORMATION

+---

 ### SLURM Submission Script `submit.sh`

-output file: multiGPUJob.out

-error file: multiGPUJob.err
+This script is used to submit a job which executes the program on the CINECA G100 system.

+Two files other than the output are created: multiGPUJob.out, multiGPUJob.err.
+The last one contains any error related to the slurm workload manager.

 The Job is charged to the project account: tra25_tccm.

-The scripts executed the program using: srun ./main < input > output
+The scripts executes the program using

+srun ./main < input > output

+The file input should be in the same directory as where the script and the executable are.
+The output file is created in the same directory.

+---

 ### Directory  `results/`

-The directory contains the input files, the corresponding program outputs, and a summary spreadsheet.
+The directory contains the input files, the corresponding program outputs, a summary excel spreadsheet, and .png plot.

 #### INPUT FILES